 Does vitamin E protect against prostate cancer?

-The anticancer effect of vitamin E is given by different mechanisms.
-In this section, we are covering the main reasons why vitamin E protects against cancer.
-So, vitamin E can be used for cancer prevention, making use of these mechanisms (6):
+Different mechanisms give the anticancer effect of vitamin E. In this section, we are covering the effects of vitmain E. So, vitamin E can be used for cancer prevention, making use of these mechanisms (6):

-- Antioxidant effects: As mentioned above, vitamin E scavenge free radicals.
+As mentioned above, vitamin E scavenges free radicals.
 This vitamin prevents lipid peroxidation and reduces oxidative stress.
-As a result, the biological membranes are protected, as well as DNA integrity.
+This protects the biological membranes as well as DNA integrity.
 Additionally, gamma-tocopherol stimulates the expression of glutathione peroxidase.
 This is one of the most potent antioxidants produced by the human body.
 Tocotrienols will also do their part, inducing another antioxidant enzyme called superoxide dismutase.

-- Anti-platelet effect: Alpha-tocopherol inhibits platelet aggregation.
+Alpha-tocopherol inhibits platelet aggregation.
 It may also potentiate the anti-platelet effects of aspirin.
 Platelets form blood clots around circulating tumor cells.
-This way, cancer cells are protected in the blood and undergo metastasis.
-They are not recognized by white blood cells that may eliminate them.
+This way, it protects cancer cells in the blood and undergoes metastasis.
+The white blood cells that may eliminate them do not recognize them.
 By reducing platelet aggregation, vitamin E may inhibit this protective effect and lead to a decreased risk of metastasis in advanced prostate cancer and lung cancer.

-- Inhibition of HMG CoA Reductase: HMG CoA Reductase is dysregulated in some malignant cells.
+There is a dysregulation of HMG CoA Reductase in some malignant cells.
 This dysregulation contributes to cancer proliferation.
-The anti-tumor effect by inhibiting this enzyme is found mainly in the tocotrienols.
+The anti-tumor effect by inhibiting this enzyme is mainly in the tocotrienols.
 This field of study is yet under research and warrants further studies.

 All of these effects contribute to reducing the prevalence of different types of cancer.
 Thus, vitamin E and prostate cancer is a highly debated topic since the 1980s.